jpsnijder/DSEM-Stan-Live/README.md

 N.B., make sure to the open the Rproject file first, as all paths are relative to the location of that file.

-Presentations might be of help as well and can be found at [GITHUB](https://github.com/jpsnijder/conference-materials), look for the ESCoP, FGME, and MathPsych 2023 presentations.
+My presentations might be of help as well and can be found at [GITHUB](https://github.com/jpsnijder/conference-materials), look for the ESCoP, FGME, and MathPsych 2023 presentations.